Healthcare in the United States: Compared to other countries

 A 2014 study by the private US foundation Commonwealth Fund found that although the US healthcare system is the most expensive in the world, it ranks last on most dimensions of performance when compared with Australia, Canada, France, Germany, the Netherlands, New Zealand, Norway, Sweden, Switzerland, and the UK.
 The study found that the US failed to achieve better outcomes than other countries, and is last or near last in terms of access, efficiency, and equity.
 Study data came from international surveys of patients and primary care physicians, as well as information on healthcare outcomes from Commonwealth Fund, the WHO, and the OECD.
+In 2026 the Commonwealth Fund produced a report with similar conclusions.
+Americans were still dieing prematurely at among the highest rates, had among the highest maternal deaths and suicides, and were more likely to die from avoidable causes.

 As of 2017, the US stands 43rd in the world with a life expectancy of 80.00 years In 2007, the CIA World Factbook ranked the US 180th worst (out of 221)—meaning 42nd best—in the world for infant mortality rate (5.01/1,000 live births).
 Americans also undergo cancer screenings at significantly higher rates than people in other developed countries, and access MRI and CT scans at the highest rate of any OECD nation.

 A study found that between 1997 and 2003, preventable deaths declined more slowly in the US than in 18 other industrialized nations.
 A 2008 study found that 101,000 people a year die in the US that would not if the healthcare system were as effective as that of France, Japan, or Australia.
 A 2020 study by the economists Anne Case and Angus Deaton argues that the US "spends huge sums of money for some of the worst health outcomes in the Western world".

 The OECD found that the US ranked poorly in terms of years of potential life lost (YPLL), a statistical measure of years of life lost under the age of 70 that were amenable to being saved by healthcare.
 Among OECD nations for which data are available, the US ranked third last for the healthcare of women (after Mexico and Hungary) and fifth last for men (Slovakia and Poland also ranked worse).